silverhand02/Hotel-Nguyen-Website/README.md

 - Admin dashboard for managing products and orders

 ## Technologies Used
-- C#
-- ASP.NET Core MVC
-- Entity Framework Core
+- Java
+- Spring Boot
 - HTML5
 - CSS3
 - JavaScript